thgossler/AzTagger/README.md

 - Copy any tag cell value via right-click context menu
 - Open all hyperlinks of all tag values of a resource in the browser

+### User Interface

+- Dark mode supported on macOS (not yet on Windows and Linux by Eto.Forms)

 ### Error Handling and Logging

 - All errors logged to `errorlog.txt` files in the user's AppData Local folder.